srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_14_Lab_b.md

 1. If necessary, restart the Bash session in the Cloud Shell.

 1. From the Cloud Shell pane, run the following to repopulate variables that you used in the previous task:
+` Note : Replace the Deployment-id with your deployment id given in environment detail page`

    ```sh
    export RESOURCE_GROUP_NAME='az30309a-labRG-Deployment-ID'